lab1092/blender-manual_ja/manual/modeling/meshes/vertex_groups/weight_edit.rst

 Paste a weight to other verts
 =============================

-:kbd:`lmb` the Paste Icon allows you to forward a single weight of the active Vertex to all selected vertices.
+:kbd:`LMB` the Paste Icon allows you to forward a single weight of the active Vertex to all selected vertices.
 But note that weights are only pasted to verts which already have a weight value in the affected Vertex Group.